ntaneja1985/NetMultithreading/README.md

 - ![alt text](image-27.png)
 - Assigment:
 - ![alt text](image-28.png)
+- We have a task of a task of a task of a task of something.
 - We use the Unwrap method
 - Task.Unwrap is a method in C# that is used to simplify handling nested tasks.
 When you have a task that returns another task,
 - Task.Unwrap flattens it into a single task, making it easier to work with.